mukhtar-github/MongoDB-Developer-Learning-Path/M220JS:MongoDB-for-JavaScript-Developers/M220JS:MongoDB-for-JavaScript-Developers.md

   })
 ```

 The *error message* contains the *unique field* that encountered the *error* as well as *the duplicate value*.
 We should also note that this test still passed even though we encountered an *error* because we were able to handle it in a *try/catch block*.
+And here, we can retry the write with a different *_id* value and verify that this value does not already exist in the collection.

 ```javascript
 /* Great!
 It looks like the test passed, but it would be great to know